barcek/glep/README.md

 glep <term>[ ...]
 ```

 The default root directory is the parent - `../` - which is set close to the top of the source file.
-The terms are sought in the output for each each top-level git repo in the root and the matching subset is printed.
+The terms are sought for each top-level git repo in the root, by default in the output of `git log` using `--branches=*` and `--oneline`, with the matching log entries printed.

-The first search term may also be a seven-character hexadecimal commit object name, preceded by the two characters '=#':
+One term may also be a seven-character hexadecimal commit object name, preceded by the two characters '=#':

 ```shell
 glep =#<name>[ ...]
 ```

-If this is the sole search term provided, the entire diff for that commit is shown.
-With additional search terms, only the matching subset is printed.
+If this is the sole search term provided, the entire diff for that commit is shown, per `git show`.
+With additional search terms, only the matching lines of the diff are printed.

 ## Script